Bam, Iran: History

-The ancient citadel of Arg-é Bam has a history dating back around 2,000 years ago, to the Parthian Empire (248 BC–224 AD), but most buildings were built during the Safavid dynasty.
-This citadel was a great tourist attraction for tourists and has been registered as a world heritage site in the United Nations Educational, Scientific and Cultural Organization.
 The city was largely abandoned due to an Afghan invasion led by Mahmud Hotak in 1722.
 Subsequently, after the city had gradually been re-settled, it was abandoned a second time due to an attack by invaders from Shiraz.
 It was also used for a time as an army barracks.

-The modern city of Bam
+Modern history

 The modern city of Bam has gradually developed as an agricultural and industrial centre, and until the 2003 earthquake was experiencing rapid growth.
 In particular, the city is known for its dates and citrus fruit, irrigated by a substantial network of qanats.

 One of the most important agricultural products is Bam Mozafati date, which is famous in Iran and other countries.
 Mozafati Bam dates with a delicate and rich taste, with a sweet melt and an amazing taste are harvested every year in Darbam in the mountainous region of Iran.
 No preservatives or chemical additives are added to it.
 It is a fresh, natural, raw and quality product.

-The city also benefited from tourism, with an increasing number of people visiting the ancient citadel in recent years.
+The city also benefited from tourism, with an increasing number of people visiting the ancient citadel.

-The earthquake destroyed and damaged much of the city and killed a large part of the population.
-Since then, Bam has been in recovery.

 2003 earthquake

 The 2003 Bam earthquake struck Bam and the surrounding Kerman province of south-eastern Iran at 01:56 UTC (5:26 AM Iran Standard Time) on 26 December 2003.
 The most widely accepted estimate for the magnitude of the earthquake is 6.6 on the moment magnitude scale (Mw); estimated by the United States Geological Survey.
 The earthquake was particularly destructive, with the death toll amounting to 26,271 people and injuring an additional 30,000.
-The effects of the earthquake and damage was exacerbated by the fact that the city chiefly consisted of mud brick buildings, many of which did not comply with earthquake regulations set in Iran in 1989, and that most of the city's people were indoors and asleep.
+The effects of the earthquake were exacerbated by the fact that the city chiefly consisted of mud brick buildings, many of which did not comply with earthquake regulations set in Iran in 1989, and that most of the inhabitants were indoors and asleep at the time the main tremor struck.

-Due to the earthquake, relations between the United States and Iran thawed.
-Following the earthquake the U.S. offered direct humanitarian assistance to Iran and in return the state promised to comply with an agreement with the International Atomic Energy Agency which supports greater monitoring of its nuclear interests.
+After the earthquake, relations between the United States and Iran temporarily thawed.
+The U.S. offered direct humanitarian assistance to Iran and in return the Iranian government promised to comply with an agreement with the International Atomic Energy Agency which supports greater monitoring of its nuclear interests.
 In total a reported 44 countries sent in personnel to assist in relief operations and 60 countries offered assistance and support.